 After a ga-billion dirty dishes later, two-very well fed dogs (leftovers!) and hours of editing, sorting, writing and late night wine-comfort, Bountiful is finished!!
 We can finally share with you all our final cover for Bountiful.
 What do you think?

-Hope you all love it as much as we do and it’s also available for pre-order on Amazon if you love it just as much.
+Hope you all love it as much as we do and it’s also available to order on Amazon if you love it just as much.

 We poured every effort we could into this book because it’s not just a book of over 100 recipes, it’s laced with stories and images of our lives in our garden and kitchen.
 As you all know, we’re hyper-addicted to growing fruits and vegetables and our collection of over 40 fruit trees is a testament to why we needed to make this cookbook.
 Our love of food, cooking and gardening made sense to share fresh vegetable and fruit recipes that we adore so much.
 And though there are meat dishes in the recipes, all are adaptable to be made vegetarian, gluten free, paleo or what ever your eating lifestyle is.